Removing Your Geotextile Tubes from Your Beach

 Geotextile Tube Removal along Lake Michigan Shoreline

-Proudly serving Michigan’s lakeshore community, Lakeshore Customs installs and removes geotextile tubes along the Lake Michigan shoreline from Muskegon to Holland to Benton Harbor!
+Proudly serving Michigan’s lakeshore community, Lakeshore Customs removes geotextile tubes along the Lake Michigan shoreline from Muskegon to Holland to Benton Harbor!

 Send us a message and let’s connect to maintain your beach the way you want it to be!